Course Policies

 Discussions should never become so detailed that they involve studying or exchanging passages of code.
 You should never be intimate with another's code nor allow others to be intimate with yours.
 Here are some specific examples of unpermitted aid:

 You must not submit work for grading that is whole or in part copied or derived from the work of others.
-It is a misrepresentation to claim such work as your own, n matter where the code came from and who authored it (peers, found online, AI-generated).
+This prohibition applies no matter where the code came from and who authored it (peers, found online, AI-generated).

 • Reviewing solution code that is not your own

 You should not be searching online for assignment solution code.
 Should you accidentally stumble upon it, the correct response to about-face.
-You should not request solution code from external sources (e.g. StackOverflow) or prompt an AI to generate solution code.
-You may not have another person walk you through their approach nor may you have their work as a reference to look at if you get stuck.
+You should not request solution code from external sources (e.g. StackOverflow) nor prompt an AI to generate solution code.
+You should not have another person walk you through their approach nor should you have solution code as a reference to look at if you get stuck.

 • Sharing your code

-You must not share your code with other students nor publicly post it.
+You must not share your code with other students nor send to an AI tool for its review.
 After completing the course, you are expected to take reasonable security precautions to maintain your work privately.

 Assistance from generative AI